BasilTAlias/AWS-CloudFormation/README.md

 - Template Visualization: Utilizes AWS CloudFormation Designer for enhanced template understanding.
 - Update Management: Demonstrates controlled and repeatable stack updates.

+$~$
+---

+## Conclusion

+This project provides a hands-on demonstration of how AWS CloudFormation can be used to automate infrastructure deployment and management.
+By following the tasks, users can gain a deeper understanding of IaC principles, modular design, and the use of AWS CloudFormation Designer for template visualization and modification.